Special offer

 Nurses don’t provide customer service in the traditional sense, but they provide support to patients and visitors.
 A nurse may also have to resolve a patient’s concerns about their care.
 Instead of using the phrase “customer service” in your job description, consider “demonstrated ability to resolve patient complaints.”

-To assess a nurse’s customer service skills, incorporate role-playing exercises or behavioral interview questions into your hiring process.
+To assess a nurse’s customer service skills, incorporate behavioral interview questions into your hiring process.

 15. Supervising experience

-Nurses look to their team leads for guidance, so it’s important to have staff members with supervisory experience.
-Add this skill to your job description if you’re hiring a team lead or if you want to attract an employee capable of growing with your organization.
+Nurses look to their team leads for guidance, so it’s important to have staff members with supervisory experience in these roles.
+Add this skill to your job description if you’re hiring a team lead or want to attract an employee who can grow with your organization.
 “Supervisory experience required” and “ability to delegate tasks” are helpful phrases to include.

-To verify a candidate’s supervisory experience, conduct reference checks or ask questions related to supervision.
+To verify a candidate’s supervisory experience, consider conducting reference checks or asking questions related to supervision.

 16. Patient monitoring

-Nurses must rely on pulse oximeters and other medical devices to assess each patient’s status.
-Consider including this skill in your job description if you have an opening in your facility’s telemetry unit or if you need a nurse with advanced monitoring skills.
+Nurses rely on clinical assessment skills and medical devices to assess each patient’s status.
+Consider including this skill in your job description if you have an opening in your facility’s telemetry unit or if you seek a nurse with advanced monitoring skills.
 If possible, mention specific technologies, such as “ability to interpret heart rhythms as displayed on telemetry monitors.”

-To assess this skill, ask each candidate to detail their patient monitoring experience.
+To assess this skill, ask each candidate to detail their experience with patient monitoring.

 17. ICU experience

 ICU nurses care for some of the sickest patients in the hospital, so previous experience is essential.
-Include this skill in your job description if you need to fill an opening in your facility’s ICU, CCU or MICU.
-Use phrases like “skilled in assessing critically ill patients” and “ability to analyze data to make care decisions.”
+Include this skill in your job description if you need to fill an opening in your facility’s ICU, cardiac ICU or medical intensive care unit (MICU).
+Use phrases like “2 years ICU nursing experience preferred”, “skilled in assessing critically ill patients” and “ability to analyze data to make care decisions.”

 18. Caregiving

-Caregiving is one of the most basic skills needed for a nurse, so use phrases like “ability to provide compassionate care to every patient” and “experience caring for diverse patient populations” in your job descriptions You may even want to include a specific population, such as pregnant women or infants.
+Caregiving is one of the most basic skills needed for a nurse, so use phrases like “ability to provide compassionate care to every patient” and “experience caring for diverse patient populations” in your job descriptions.
+You may also include a specific population, such as pregnant women or infants, if this applies to the role you are hiring for.

-To assess a nurse’s caregiving skills, use behavioral interviewing techniques or add role-playing exercises to your hiring process.
+To assess a nurse’s caregiving skills, use behavioral interviewing techniques.

 19. Time management

-Nurses administer medications, take vital signs, change bandages and perform dozens of other tasks each day, making time management an essential ingredient for success.
+Nurses administer medications, take vital signs, change bandages and perform dozens of other tasks for multiple patients each day, making time management an essential ingredient for success.
 If you decide to include this skill in your job description, use phrases like “ability to manage time effectively” or “experience managing competing priorities.”

-Time management is a soft skill, so assess each candidate by asking relevant questions or having them participate in role-playing activities.
+Time management is a soft skill, so assess each candidate by asking relevant questions.

 20. Leadership

-Nurses must be organized and motivated to deliver high-quality patient care.
-Skilled leaders get people excited about their goals and understand how to boost productivity even when resources are scarce.
+Nurses are organized and motivated to deliver high-quality patient care.
+Skilled leaders in high-performing environments typically get people excited about their goals and understand how to boost productivity even when resources are scarce.
 If you’re hiring a nurse manager who will be responsible for motivating team members, include this skill in your job description.

 You can assess a nurse’s leadership skills by asking appropriate interview questions or contacting references.